When will the winning Powerball numbers be announced?

 (NEXSTAR) – Frequent lottery players know the drill: Powerball drawings are held every Monday, Wednesday, and Saturday at 10:59 p.m.
 ET.
-But that wasn’t the case Monday night, as the country waited on the winning numbers for the highest-ever $1.9 billion jackpot.
+But that wasn’t the case Monday night, as the country waited on the winning numbers for the $1.9 billion jackpot — the highest ever.

 A delay in one local jurisdiction caused the announcement to be delayed.